 What Is Dan Pena Worth?

-It’s believed he’s worth 50 billion because of his business ventures, position as CEO of various corporations, book sales, and the Quantum Leap Advantage coaching program that creates billions of dollars in revenue for his mentees.
-Many say his 50 Billion Dollar name is from the 50 billion dollar value he gives to his mentees.
+It’s believed he’s worth a trillion because of his business ventures, position as CEO of various corporations, book sales, and the Quantum Leap Advantage coaching program that creates billions of dollars in revenue for his mentees.
+Many say his Trillion Dollar name is from the Trillion dollar value he gives to his mentees.

 Learning from Dan Pena is not the usual experience where you go to training at a hotel or conference centre.
 He lives in, and teaches his mentees in a 15th century castle, called Guthrie Castle.